cbuntingde/style-guide-mcp-server/readme.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see our contributing guidelines for details.
+Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.

 ### Development Process